ekondayan/libiolink/doc/tutorials/create_iolink_device_driver.md

 The first parameter in the constructor is a pointer to the driver.
 The second one, specifies the maximum string length.
 The literal `_ui32` converts from signed 32 bit integer to unsigned 32 bit integer.

 Another example is the `dS1` parameter.
-It is ReadWrite with index `370` and subindex `0`.
+It ReadWrite access, index `370` and subindex `0`.
 It's type is 16 bit length UIntegerT with minimum value of `0` and maximum `5000`.

 ```cpp
 ReadWrite<370, 0, UIntegerT<16>> dS1{this, 0_ui16, 5000_ui16};